rtfeldman/seamless-immutable/README.md

 ```
 (and more convenient with non-literal keys unless you have ES6 ```[computed_property_names]```).

+A second argument can be provided to perform a deep compare: `{deep: true}`.

 ### setIn

 Like [set](#set), but accepts a nested path to the property.